 O’Neil Lecture Series

 The William J. O’Neil Lecture Series in Business Journalism brings outstanding business journalism professionals to the SMU campus each spring.
-Past speakers have included Diana B. Henriques of The New York Times, Kevin Delaney of Quartz, Alison Overholt of ESPN The Magazine, and Matthew Winkler of Bloomberg News.
-The 2021 O’Neil Lecture featured Emily Ramshaw and Amanda Zamora, co-founders of The 19th.
-The virtual lecture can be viewed below or at http://j.mp/oneil19th2021.
+Past speakers have included Emily Ramshaw and Amanda Zamora of The 19th, Diana B. Henriques of The New York Times, Kevin Delaney of Quartz, and Matthew Winkler of Bloomberg News.
+The 2022 O’Neil Lecture featured Susanne Althoff, author of the book Launching While Female: Smashing the System That Holds Women Entrepreneurs Back.
+Recordings of recent lectures can be viewed below.